-Type Of Harm Definition Examples Indicators mental distress undermining their self-esteem and affecting individual's quality of life.
-Wilful infliction of mental suffering by a person in a position of trust and power. abandonment, intimidation, harassment, humiliation, depriving an individual of the right to choice and their privacy, dignity, self - expression, deprivation of contact, undermining self-esteem, isolation and over-dependence.
-Failure to provide a loving environment for a child. challenging behaviour, unexplained sleep disturbance, self harm, refusing to eat, deliberate soiling, unusual weight gain or loss Neglect Adults and Children Failure of any person who has responsibility for the charge, care or custody of an adult at risk or child to provide the amount and type of care or treatment that a responsible person could be expected to provide.
+Type Of Harm Definition Examples Indicators Wilful infliction of mental suffering by a person in a position of trust and power. and their privacy, dignity, self - expression, deprivation of contact, undermining self-esteem, isolation and over-dependence.
+Failure to provide a loving environment for a child. eat, deliberate soiling, unusual weight gain or loss Neglect Adults and Children Failure of any person who has responsibility for the charge, care or custody of an adult at risk or child to provide the amount and type of care or treatment that a responsible person could be expected to provide.
 Fail to meet basic needs including food, environment, access to health care and education, failure to provide for social needs.
 Unwashed/ dirty appearance, clothes too small/big, untreated sores or infections, isolation.
 Financial Adults The unauthorised taking (theft), deprivation or misuse of any money, income, assets, funds, personal belongings or property or any resources of an adult at risk without their informed consent or authorisation.
 Misuse of power of attorney or appointeeship.
-Money and possessions stolen, misuse or misappropriating money, valuables or property, possessions or benefits, undue pressure in connection with wills, property, inheritance or Unexplained or sudden inability to pay bills, Power of Attorney obtained and misused when a person lacks or does not lack mental capacity to understand, unexplained withdrawal of money with no benefits, person lacking goods or services that they
+Money and possessions stolen, misuse or misappropriating money, valuables or property, possessions or benefits, undue pressure in connection with wills, property, inheritance or financial transactions, denying the adult at risk the right to access funds, unauthorised disposal of property or possessions, being asked to part with money on false pretences, Unexplained or sudden inability to pay bills, Power of Attorney obtained and misused when a person lacks or does not lack mental capacity to understand, unexplained withdrawal of money with no benefits, person lacking goods or services that they can afford, extortionate demands for payments for services